Japan allows people to return to Fukushima disaster 'hot zone'

 This was higher than the average 0.034 microsieverts per hour measured in central Tokyo on Monday, but comparable to background radiation of about 0.2 microsieverts per hour in Denver.
 A commercial flight between Tokyo and New York exposes passengers to about 10 microsieverts per hour.

-Populations exposed to radiation typically have a greater chance of contracting cancers of all kinds after receiving doses above 100 millisieverts (100,000 microsieverts), according to the World Health Organization.
+Populations exposed to radiation typically have a greater chance of contracting cancers of all kinds after receiving doses above 100 millisieverts (100,000 microsieverts), according to the World Health Organisation.

 (Reporting by Mari Saito; Editing by William Mallard and Mike Collett-White)